 Metal prices assumed

-Unless otherwise noted in this news release, all currencies are reported in US dollars on a 100% basis
+- Unless otherwise noted, all currencies are reported in US dollars on a 100% project basis

 Sulphide mineralization at El Domo is principally located at the contact between a felsic volcanic dome and overlying volcaniclastic strata and is generally flat lying.
 It has been traced for approximately 800m in a north-south direction and between 350m and 500m east-west.